Quick overview

 If you discover that your lost ID card has been misused (for example, someone has entered into a contract or borrowed money in your name), file a criminal complaint immediately.
 You can do so at any Police office.

-When making the report, be clear about when the ID card was lost and prepare any suspicious transactions or contracts.
-Always keep a copy of the criminal report.
-If you need help with a criminal report, please do not hesitate to contact us.
-Anyone who intentionally misuses an ID card is guilty of an offence under the ID Act.
+When making the report, be clear about when the loss of ID occurred and prepare any suspicious transactions or contracts.
+Always keep a copy of the criminal complaint.
+If you need help with a criminal report, please contact us.
+Anyone who intentionally misuses an ID card commits an offence under the ID Act.

 The next step is to contact the banks, mobile phone operators and other institutions where a contract may have been concluded using your data.
-Inform them of the situation and ask for an investigation.
+Inform them of the situation and ask them to investigate.

 Many institutions have an internal protocol for dealing with fraudulent behaviour and will block your accounts or transactions until everything is cleared up.